Tassianna/Tassianna/README.md

 # 💫 About Me:
-- 👋 Hi, I'm Anastasia (aka Tassianna) from Greece, currently living in Berlin!
+- 👋 Hi, I'm Anastasia (aka Tassianna) from Greece, living in Berlin the last 10 years!
-- 💻 I'm an app and full-stack developer with a couple of years of experience, now expanding my expertise in Cloud and DevOps.
+- 💻 I'm a mobile app and full-stack developer with a couple of years of experience, now expanding my expertise in Cloud and DevOps.
-- 🚀 Currently, I'm working on a private project using Flask and AWS services to sharpen my skills further.
+- 🚀 Currently, I'm working on a team project where I am trying to migrate a monolithic web application to microservices architecture, using EKS and Docker.
 - 🌍 I'm seeking a hybrid or remote role in an inclusive, diverse, and supportive environment.